 Swordfish tend to inhabit frontal zones.
 Several of these occur in the eastern Pacific Ocean (EPO), including areas off California and Baja California, off Ecuador, Peru, and Chile, and in the equatorial Pacific.
-Swordfish tolerate temperatures of about 5° to 27°C, but their optimum range is about 18° to 22°C. Swordfish larvae have been found only at temperatures exceeding 24°C.
+Swordfish tolerate temperatures of about 5° to 27°C, but their optimum range is about 18° to 22°C. Swordfish larvae have been found only at temperatures exceeding $24^{\circ}$ C.

-It is considered, based on fisheries data, that there are two stocks of swordfish in the EPO, one with its center of distribution in the southeastern Pacific Ocean, and the other with its center of distribution off California and Baja California.
-As well, there may be movement of a northwestern Pacific stock of swordfish into the EPO at various times.
-The results of genetic studies specifically undertaken to help resolve the question of stock structure are nearing completion.
+It is considered, based on genetic and fisheries data, that there are two stocks of swordfish in the EPO, north and south of 3°S. As well, there may be movement of a northwestern Pacific stock of swordfish into the EPO at various times.

-The results of preliminary modeling with MULTIFAN-CL of a North Pacific swordfish stock in areas north of 10°N and west of 135°W indicate that in recent years the biomass level has been stable and well above 50% of the unexploited levels of stock biomass, indicating that swordfish are not overexploited at current levels of fishing effort.
+The results of preliminary modeling with MULTIFAN-CL of a North Pacific swordfish stock in the area north of 10°N and west of 135°W indicate that in recent years the biomass level has been stable and well above 50% of the unexploited levels of stock biomass, indicating that these swordfish are not overexploited at current levels of fishing effort.

-The standardized catches per unit of effort (CPUEs) of the longline fisheries in the northern and southern regions of the EPO and trends in relative abundance obtained from them do not indicate declining abundances.
-Attempts to fit production models to the data failed to produce estimates of management parameters, such as average maximum sustainable yield, under reasonable assumptions of natural mortality rates, due to lack of contrast in the trends.
-This lack of contrast suggests that the fisheries that have been taking swordfish in these regions have not been of magnitudes sufficient to cause significant responses in the populations.
-Based on these considerations, and the historically stable catches, it appears that swordfish are not overfished in the northern and southern regions of the EPO.
+The standardized catches per unit of effort of the longline fisheries in the northern region of the EPO and trends in relative abundance obtained from them do not indicate declining abundances.
+Attempts to fit production models to the data failed to produce estimates of management parameters, such as average maximum sustainable yield (AMSY), under reasonable assumptions of natural mortality rates, due to lack of contrast in the trends.
+This lack of contrast suggests that the fisheries in this region have not been of magnitudes sufficient to cause significant responses in the populations.
+Based on these considerations, and the historically stable catches in the northern region (Figure G-1), it appears that swordfish are not overfished in the northern region of the EPO.